 Reservations are required for their “dinner and a show” tables which feature the best seating.
 You’ll be given a choice of appetizer, entrée and dessert and additional ala carte items can be added at any time.
 The bar features an extensive menu of classic cocktails, newer craft creations and a wine list with a focus on biodynamic and sustainable agriculture.
 Bar seating with a cover is available as well if you just want to drop in for a cocktail and some music after dinner somewhere else.

 The Bindery- Airy and Bright Brunch in the Highlands

-Best Table: The Bindery’s beautifully light and airy space means no bad seats, but if you make us choose we’d opt for a table along the front window wall to the left as you enter.
+Best Table: The Bindery’s beautifully light and airy space means no bad seats, but if you make us choose we’d opt for a table along the front floor to ceiling window wall to the left as you enter.
 Reservations are strongly recommended especially during weekend brunch.

 What you should eat: The Bindery offers two fantastic versions of the Dutch Baby Pancake.
 A perfect chance to share with your special someone and to enjoy conversation during the 40 minutes they take to make.

 What you should drink: Try the Breakfast Manhattan with bacon infused scotch, coffee liquor maple syrup and bitters.
 And of course you can’t go wrong with Build Your Own Mimosas…